 For conditions like stroke and aneurysm when rapid diagnosis and treatment are vital, we offer comprehensive access to the emergency tests needed.
 These “first-line” tests of brain function and blood flow include:

-- “Fast MRI, ” rapid magnetic resonance imaging (MRI) methods, to quickly provide cross-sectional images of the brain
+- “Fast MRI, ” rapid MRI methods, to quickly provide cross-sectional images of the brain

 - Diffusion MRI, to rapidly help diagnose a stroke by showing regions in the brain where blood flow is impaired.

-- STAT (immediate) computerized tomography (CT) scanning, both CT angiography and CT perfusion, to help assess blood flow within the brain
+- STAT (immediate) CT scanning, both CT angiography and CT perfusion, to help assess blood flow within the brain

 Advanced Stroke and Neurovascular Imaging